Fillmore Central Panthers host SNC Quad

 The lead went to 18-0 when Gewecke picked up a 5-2 decision over Ashton Sinn.

-Thayer Central scored their first points when Cooper Casey pinned Fillmore Central’s Ben Stoner.
+Thayer Central scored their first points when Cooper Casey pinned FC’s Ben Stoner.

-The Panthers lead then went to 28-6 on an Aidan Hinrichs major decision at 145 and a Monroe pin of Nate Burd in 47 seconds at 152.
+The Panthers lead went to 28-6 on an Aidan Hinrichs major decision at 145 and Monroe pin of Nate Burd in 47 second at 152.

-Fairbury trimmed the Panthers lead to 34-12 but Jacob Stoner got the points back with a pin at 170 and the margin was 40-12.
+Fairbury trimmed the Panthers lead to 34-12, Jacob Stoner got the points back with a pin at 170 and the margin was 40-12.

 The Osceola Invite is scheduled to get underway on Saturday at Osceola High School at 8:30 a.m.